yourlabs/playlabs/README.rst

 In the /home/ directory of the role or project there are scripts:

-- docker-run.sh: standalone command to start the project container, feel free to have on that one
+- `docker-run.sh` standalone command to start the project container, feel free `to have on that one
-- backup.sh: cause a secure backup, upload with lftp if inventory defines dsn
+- `backup.sh` cause a secure backup, upload with lftp if inventory defines dsn
-- restore.sh: recovers the secure backup repository with lftp if inventory desfines dsn.
-Without argument: list snapshots.
-With a snapshot argument: proceed to a restore of that snapshot including project image version and plugin data
+- `restore.sh` recovers the secure backup repository `with lftp if inventory desfines dsn.
+Without argument` list snapshots.
+With a `snapshot argument` proceed to a restore of that snapshot including project `image version and plugin data
-- prune.sh: removes un-needed old backup snapshots
+- `prune.sh` removes un-needed old backup snapshots
-- log: logs that playlabs rotates for you, just stack em in
+- `log` logs that playlabs rotates for you, just fill in log files, it will do a copy truncate though, but works until you need prometheus or something

 For backups to enable, you need to set backup_password, either with -e, either through yourpefix_yourinstance_backup_password.